HanielHernandez/customizable-css-docs/content/components/buttons.md

 ---
 title: 'Buttons'
-description: 'Lean how to use Customizable CSS Buttons'
+description: 'Learn how to use Customizable CSS Buttons'
 tags:
 - button
 - buttons